 Harper crossed her arms.
 "Well, maybe I don't want to get to know you."

 The male took in her words before letting a sly smile grace his lips.
 "I don't see why you wouldn't."

 "I've no interest in getting to know anyone I've randomly met, especially a cocky human like yourself."
-Her eyes widened and she slapped a hand over her mouth.
+Her eyes widened and she fought the urge to slap a hand over her mouth.
 She didn't just say that!
 She swore her anxiety had a mouth of its own when provoked.
-She knew her wolf side presented itself more dominantly when she became stressed, but she was usually alone when it occurred.
+She knew her canine presented itself more dominantly when she became stressed, but she was usually alone when it occurred.

 "Humans," he stated, his green eyes looked between hers for an explanation as he shoved his hands into the pockets of his dark blue jeans.